Kathleen Basford: Fuchsia Plant Breeding

+The Green Man

 She is also known for her research into the cultural significance of the Green Man, a mythical figure who had a head that sprouted foliage.
 In 1978, she published The Green Man, discussing how the figure was a motif for the "spiritual dimension of nature" in architecture, with an important relevance in modern society.

+Basford's study of the Green Man continued late into her life.
+In 1991, she published a review in the journal Folklore responding to William Anderson's Green Man: The Archetype of Our Oneness with Nature.
+In the review, she discusses the fluidity of symbolic interpretation and the importance of personal background in iconographic study.